MicroEJ Core Engine

 Implementation

 The Core Engine implements the [SNI] specification.
 It is created and initialized with the C function SNI_createVM.
-Then it is started and executed in the current RTOS task by calling SNI_startVM.
+Then it is started and executed in the current task by calling SNI_startVM.
 The function SNI_startVM returns when the Application exits or if an error occurs (see section Error Codes).
 The function SNI_destroyVM handles the Core Engine termination and must be called after the return of the function SNI_startVM.

 Only one instance of the Core Engine can be created in the system, and both SNI_createVM and SNI_destroyVM should only be called once.
 When restarting the Core Engine, don’t call SNI_createVM or SNI_destroyVM before calling SNI_startVM again.
 For more information, refer to the Restart the Core Engine section.